Yes, we’re here to talk about Tomato Gazpacho Soup, but, first a question: Have you ever seen a sloth in action?

-If not, please block away some time to watch this video.
-If so, then you have a really good idea of the pace of life in California in summer.
+If not, please head over to watch this video.
+If so, then you have a really good idea of the pace of life in California in late summer.

-It was almost too hot to eat — which, for this girl, is saying a lot.
-Not even a salad would suffice because the whole thing would just turn into a sad pile of wilted bits before I cold get it to the table.
+Around early September it gets almost too hot to eat — which, for this girl, is saying a lot.
+Not even a salad suffices because the whole thing would just turn into a sad pile of wilted bits before we can get it to the table.

 Days like that are when I make gazpacho.
 It’s not rocket science.
 I didn’t invent it.
 But it’s the only thing I can bare to make when I’m in this slothy state.

 Top Tip To Make The Best Tomato Gazpacho Recipe

 The one thing I insist you do if you’re going to make gazpacho in my presence (or anywhere near this site) is to macerate the tomatoes before blending them.
 I know, it requires patience and no one has patience anymore when it comes to cooking but it’s pretty much the only thing you have to do to make this gazpacho, so make it happen.

 Enough writing from me: I need to go stick my head in the freezer in attempts to cool down and you, go make some gazpacho!

 - 2 pounds heirloom tomatoes coarsely chopped (reserving juices) (about 8 cups)

 - 1/2 cup extra-virgin olive oil plus more for garnish